Whites Creek Greenway Extension

 Final Community Input Meeting

-The final community meeting was held on January 23, 2023, at Sevier Park Community Center where the final draft plan was presented to members of the public.
+The final community meeting was held on August 11, 2025 at the Sevier Park Community Center where the final draft plan and lighting plans were presented to members of the public.

 Public Meeting Board Showing Final Trail Design